thedefside/BetterUI/BetterUI/Package/README.md

 `Mouse Scroll` | Edit scale

 ## Changelog
+#### 2.0.5
+ - Fixed an issue where Player couldn't jump after turning Character XP off and XP bar on (thanks to Varek!)
 #### 2.0.4
  - Fix Hover text on oven (you must point to the outer shell of the oven to see it)
  - Update most custom HUD settings to default to disabled